axelarnetwork/axelar-contract-deployments/releases/evm/2025-11-Amplifier-Role-Transfers-Release-v1.0.0.md

 - [ ] AxelarAmplifierGateway owner is transferred to AxelarServiceGovernance
 - [ ] AxelarAmplifierGateway operator is transferred to Emergency Operator EOA
 - [ ] AxelarGasService owner is transferred to AxelarServiceGovernance
-- [ ] AxelarGasService collector is transferred to Operators contract
 - [ ] Operators owner is transferred to Relayer Operators EOA
 - [ ] InterchainTokenService owner is transferred to AxelarServiceGovernance
 - [ ] InterchainTokenService operator is transferred to Rate Limiter EOA